 Key Strengths

-Vendor Independence: Because A2A connects independent agents rather than tools to agents, it enables collaboration across agents built by different organisations using different underlying models and frameworks.
+Vendor Independence: Because A2A connects independent agents rather than tools to agents, it enables collaboration across agents built by different organisations using different models and frameworks.

 Known Limitations